Websites, Newsletters, and Blogs

 Code4Lib. (subscription information and archives)

-An excellent resource for discussions and applications of programming and coding in libraries.
-Offers extensive job listings for technology positions in libraries.
+This excellent resource for discussions and applications of programming and coding in libraries also offers extensive job listings for technology positions in libraries.

 Liblicense-l. (subscription information)